 Stored in reverbs.ddf file or in the DDFVERB data lump.

-reverbs.ddf allows you to create a custom sound distortion(e.g. echos) which can then be assigned to specific sector types (via DDFSECT command "REVERB_PRESET").
+reverbs.ddf allows you to create a custom sound distortion(e.g. echos) which can then be assigned to specific sector types (via DDFSECT command "REVERB_PRESET") or via "REVERBPRESET" UDMF field.

 Each entry consists of the reverb name enclosed in square brackets, plus a series of commands that specify the characteristics of how it will behave.